How will taking a Planned Leave semester impact your Financial Aid & Scholarships?

 - Students with institutional scholarships or Western Undergraduate Exchange (WUE) awards will not meet their renewal criteria if they take Planned Leave.

-Students who have an institutional scholarship or WUE status who need a decision about their scholarship and if it can be appealed (for not meeting the annual scholarship renewal criteria of continuous enrollment and 24 completed regular on-campus credits) prior to applying for Planned Leave, may submit a proactive scholarship appeal to Student Financial Services.
+Students who have an institutional scholarship or WUE status who need a decision about their scholarship and if it can be appealed (for not meeting the annual scholarship renewal criteria of continuous enrollment and 24 completed regular on-campus credits) prior to applying for Planned Leave, may submit a proactive scholarship appeal to The Office of Financial Aid.
 The appeal MUST include their reason for taking a semester off for Planned Leave (any supporting documentation for their reason should also be included).
 Please be advised there is no guarantee the proactive scholarship appeal will be approved (i.e., scholarships and/or WUE status are not guaranteed upon return from Planned Leave).
 Students taking Planned Leave, regardless of the status of their scholarship or WUE award, do not need to proactively appeal and will be notified in June (at the end of the academic year they took Planned Leave) that they did not meet the renewal criteria.
 The appeals process will be included in that letter.

 The Native American Legacy Award (NALA) does not have any renewal criteria, as long as the student has remained a Non-Resident, he/she will still qualify for NALA.